svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_llm_assistant.md

 You can see that it automatically slots in the corresponding section on My Day in Notion.

 The best part?
 All of the links next to "CreatedPage" are clickable, taking me directly to the task in Notion if I want to quickly edit anything.
-It’s like having a personal assistant who knows exactly what I need, when I need it. 🤖👩‍💼
+It’s like having a personal assistant who knows exactly what I need when I need it. 🤖👩‍💼

 ## Wrapping Up